andyly25/TopBRec/tasks.md

 - ~~**fix book search images so that they are in the right order**~~
 - seems like google api if multiple words are separated by %20 by default gives
   - entirely different results, changed to have + in between
+- if thumbnail does not exist, replace with temporary image

 ## useful
 - ... useful to know
 - using promise.all?
 - Object.assign

+main have flex and wrap
+entry uses vw
+play around with it later